David Copperfield (1935 film): Plot

 David's father dies before his birth and therefore the young man is forced to spend his childhood without the presence of a father figure.
 He finds valid support in his mother and housekeeper Peggotty.
 David's mother, however, feels the need to have a husband and therefore marries Mr. Murdstone, a severe and insensitive man, and welcomes his sister into the house; she proves to be even more insensitive than her brother.

 When David's mother dies, Murdstone sends David to London to work in his family's wine bottling plant.
 During this time he is assisted by the Micawber family and forms a close friendship with its members.
 Mr. Micawber, with his courtly language and with his head a little in the air, is unable to look after the expenses of the house and gets into debt; at this point David decides to run away from London.
-After a thousand adventures, he reaches Dover on foot, where his great-aunt, Betsie Trotwood, lives.
+After many adventures, he reaches Dover on foot, where his great-aunt, Betsie Trotwood, lives.
 His aunt welcomes him together with her roommate Mr. Dick and they send him to boarding school in Canterbury, where he rents a room with the lawyer Wickfield and forms a sincere friendship with Wickfield's daughter, Agnes.

 David meets Dora Spenlow at the ballet and falls in love, eventually marrying her.
 Dora is young and flighty and inept at running a household, and dies not long after their marriage.
 David and Micawber then help to unmask Uriah Heep as the forger and cheat that he is and return Wickfield's firm to its rightful owner.
 David and Agnes end the film finally expressing their love for each other.